UEFA Champions League Anthem: Uses

-The complete anthem is about three minutes long, and has two short verses and the chorus.
+The complete anthem is about three minutes long, and has two short verses and a chorus.
 In addition to the anthem, there is also entrance music, which contains parts of the anthem itself, which is played as teams enter the field.
 The anthem has been released commercially in its original version on iTunes and Spotify with the title of Champions League Theme.
-Also, the Academy of St Martin in the Fields chorus can be heard singing the influential piece "Zadok the Priest" on the 2002 album World Soccer Anthems.
-In 2018, composer Hans Zimmer remixed the anthem with rapper Vince Staples for EA Sports' FIFA video game FIFA 19, with it also featuring in the game's reveal trailer.
+In 2018, composer Hans Zimmer remixed the anthem with rapper Vince Staples for EA Sports' video game FIFA 19, with it also featuring in the game's reveal trailer.